It is Time to Replace a Toilet Wax Ring

 Your toilet’s wax ring creates an airtight seal to prevent water and sewer gas from escaping.
-When the thick wax ring goes bad, you need to replace it right away to prevent leaks.
-Knowing the signs of wax ring failure helps you spot an issue early to prevent major plumbing repairs.
+When the thick wax ring goes bad, it needs to be replaced right away to prevent leaks.
+Knowing the signs of wax ring failure helps you spot issues early and avoid major plumbing repairs.

 Water Around the Toilet Base